-Since a long time, Greece has influenced the world’s civilisation to a great extent.
+For a long time, Greece has influenced the world’s civilization to a great extent.
 And this can be seen in the field of tattoos also.
 And so the Greek Gods Tattoos has acquired a lot of attention in today’s day.
 All these tattoos convey a deep and significant meaning.

 1) Hermes tattoos:

 Hermes is an ancient god of Greeks.
 He was the son of Zeus and a missionary of gods.
 He was also a patron of thieves, trade, graves, etc. As the name suggests that he was a messenger of God, he was the one who could not be held within boundaries.
 He was a free soul who could walk between the mortals and divine.

 He was responsible for taking the souls to their afterlife.
 It is because of this freedom character that tattoos of God Hermes are too well known.
 Hermes had wings, and so most of the tattoos are winged tattoos.
 It is an indicator of all those souls who are a relentless wanderer and want to fly as high as possible.